Heroin: Signs, Withdrawal, Detox & Addiction Treatment

-Heroin is a highly addictive drug that is classified as an illegal opioid.
+Heroin is a highly addictive drug classified as an illegal opioid.
 Heroin and prescription opioids have been linked to an alarmingly high number of drug overdose deaths.
-The CDC estimates that about 130 Americans die every day from opioid overdoses.
+The CDC estimates about 130 Americans die every day from opioid overdoses.
 Heroin addiction has affected people from all demographics.

-There are many different substances that heroin is cut with.
-Some are harmless and others can be lethal.
-Some of the common items include:
+Heroin from drug dealers is rarely pure.
+Heroin is cut with many different substances.
+Some are harmless, and others can be lethal.
+Some common items include: